-Notice of Receipt Code of Student Conduct, Photo Release Acceptable Use Policy Contract
+Notice of Receipt

+Code of Student Conduct, Photo Release Acceptable Use Policy Contract

-Student's Name (Please Print) Grade Homeroom Teacher Date STUDENT AGREEMENT: I have read, understand and will abide by the Terms and Conditions of School Board Acceptable Use Policy.
-I further understand that Interesting designed solely for educational purposes and any violation may reprivileges, school disciplinary actions and/or appropriate legal action in ernet access is a privilege esult in losing my access Yes No I have read, understand and will abide by the Code of Student Conduc t.
-Yes No 0 Student Signature: Date: PARENT OR GUARDIAN AGREEMENT: As the parent or guardian of this student, I have read and understand to of the Okeechobee County School Board Acceptable use Policy.
-I unis designed solely for educational purposes, and the School Board of taken reasonable precautions to supervise network usage.
-However, impossible for the District to restrict unsupervised access to all inform I will not hold it responsible for materials acquired on the network responsibility for supervision of my child in connection with such in the school setting and at home.
-Okeechobee County has I also recognize that it is nation and materials, and work.
-I also accept full Yes No 34 C.F.R.§ 99.37(d) provides that an educational institution may, wi students, release "Directory Information".
-Directory information inclisting if not an unlisted number, date and place of birth, a major activities and sports, weight and height of members of athletic team most recent educational institution attended by student, photographs udes the following: Student's refield of study, participation ns, dates of attendance, degree name, in of es an add ficia d av lress, ılly re vards telephone ecognized received In addition, Okeechobee County Schools includes photos and vide websites.
-Website content will be limited to "Directory information" scho ol a ctivit ties on its As the parent or guardian I give permission for the District to publish Directory Information as defined above. h my child's Yes No 0 Parent's Signature: Date:
+Student's Name (Please Print) Grade Homeroom Teacher STUDENT AGREEMENT: I have read, understand and will abide by the Terms and Conditio School Board Acceptable Use Policy.
+I further understand that designed solely for educational purposes and any violation ma privileges, school disciplinary actions and/or appropriate legal acti Internet access is a privilege ay result in losing my access Yes No 0 I have read, understand and will abide by the Code of Student Con duct.
+Yes No Student Signature: Date: PARENT OR GUARDIAN AGREEMENT: As the parent or guardian of this student, I have read and understar of the Okeechobee County School Board Acceptable use Policy. is designed solely for educational purposes, and the School Board taken reasonable precautions to supervise network usage.
+Howev impossible for the District to restrict unsupervised access to all inf I will not hold it responsible for materials acquired on the responsibility for supervision of my child in connection with suc the school setting and at home.
+I understand that this access of Okeechobee County has er, I also recognize that it is formation and materials, and network.
+I also accept full Yes No 34 C.F.R.§ 99.37(d) provides that an educational institution may, without authorization from parents, guardians, or eligible students, release "Directory Information".
+Directory information includes the following: Student's name, address, telephone listing if not an unlisted number, date and place of birth, a major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, most recent educational institution attended by student, photographs in the school year book and similar information.
+In addition, Okeechobee County Schools includes photos and websites.
+Website content will be limited to "Directory information." schoo ol ac tiviti ies on its As the parent or guardian I give permission for the District to pub Directory Information as defined above. olish my child's Yes l No 0 Parent's Signature: Date: